U.S. Senator (R-Arizona)

 A native of Northern Virginia, Senator John McCain III moved to Arizona in 1981, retiring as a naval captain after serving in Vietnam and being captured as a POW.
 Elected to the U.S. House of Representatives in 1983, he served for two terms and was then elected to the U.S. Senate in 1986, easily winning five subsequent re-elections.
 As a Congressman, he was assigned first to the House Committee on Interior Affairs and then to the House Foreign Affairs Committee.

 McCain, who was the only Republican in the Keating Five, had the closest personal relationship to Charles Keating before the events of April 1987.
 Keating was a political friend and supporter from 1981 to 1987.
 Keating and his associates contributed to McCain's congressional campaigns in 1982, 1984, and 1986, contributions that totaled $112,600.
-McCain's family even spent vacations in the Bahamas, staying free at the Keating's home and using ACC's corporate jet.
+McCain's family even spent vacations in the Bahamas, staying free at the Keating's home and using American Continental Corporation's corporate jet.
 Apart from this, ACC was the largest homebuilder in Arizona, which directly impacted many of McCain’s constituents.
 During the hearings, McCain stated, "I don't think being in political office precludes me from having friends.
 I don't think it precludes friends of mine from contributing to my campaign."

 McCain's primary aide for banking issues, Gwendolyn VanPaasschen, says that, in early March 1987, she began receiving complaints from the Arizona League of Savings and Loans Association about the Bank Board's capital forbearance policies.
 These policies set minimum capital requirements for S&Ls (banks running afoul of the capital forbearance rules had to file a plan to restore their capital base within a specified period before issuing any more loans).
-Around the same time, Senator Riegle approached McCain on the Senate floor to talk about the by then fairly public issues between Keating and Ed Gray, the Bank Board chairman.
+Around the same time, Senator Riegle approached McCain on the Senate floor to talk about the by then fairly public issues between Keating and Ed Gray, the Bank Board Chairman.
 Afterwards, the two went to Riegle's office to briefly discuss the issue.
 McCain testified that nothing came of the meeting.

 On March 19th, McCain's office received the Arthur Young letter with the business card of one of Keating's staff attached.
 During the hearing, VanPaasschen testified it was "perplexing to her that they would receive a letter from Arthur Young to Riegle regarding one of their constituents."
 The same day, McCain and VanPaasschen met with Senator DeConcini and his banking aide, Laurie Sedlmayr, to discuss Keating's complaints.
 DeConcini testified that, during that meeting, he suggested that the four of them immediately go to Ed Gray's office to inquire further.
 McCain remained non-committal about a future meeting with Gray and stated that going to Gray's or the regulators' office would be "improper."
 VanPaasschen advised against any kind of a meeting.
 McCain asked VanPaasschen to look into the matter further, particularly the veracity of the Arthur Young letter.
-At some point during this period (the exact date is unclear), Lincoln's VP, James Grogan, met with McCain and asked him to invite Riegle, as an expert in banking and regulatory issues, to the meeting with Gray.
+At some point during this period (the exact date is unclear), Lincoln S&L's VP, James Grogan, met with McCain and asked him to invite Riegle, as an expert in banking and regulatory issues, to the meeting with Gray.
 McCain reacted negatively to this request and refused to invite Riegle.
 He did, however, agree to talk to Riegle about the issue.

 On March 23, 1987, in a phone call with VanPaasschen, Laurie Sedlmayr shared that Keating called McCain a "wimp" during a meeting with DeConcini.
 The next day, after hearing this information, McCain met with Keating in his office.
 According to McCain, "That conversation ended the relationship and friendship between McCain and Keating."